'This is going to save lives'

 Prince Harry: 'This is going to save lives'

-Former heavyweight world champion and double Olympic medallist Nicola Adams joined him at the launch of 'Made by Sport' at a boxing gym in Kennington, south London.

-Young people living in poorer communities are said to be far less likely to take part in sport than more affluent youngsters.

-'Made by Sport' wants to raise £40m to boost the work of charities delivering sport in disadvantaged areas.
+Prince Harry at the launch of a new project 'Made by Sport' which aims to raise 40 million pounds for charities delivering sport in disadvantaged areas.

 -